AdeolaFolayan/Monamie13/README.md

 @bakareomowunmi@gmail.com

 <!---
-Monamie13/Monamie13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Adeola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->